Our new bylaws!

 If you are on Facebook and haven’t “Liked” our page, please do so!!

-The Nominating Committee will be forming in January, and it would be helpful to have some new blood both on it and on the Board.
+The Nominating Committee would like to have some new blood both on it and on the Board.
 A select few are doing all the work, and that isn’t healthy for them or for the organization.
 We are perilously close to having to disband due to lack of volunteers.
 Please, step forward and offer to give some of your time and expertise.
 AAUW is a force for good in the community and the country, and it would be a real tragedy to lose our Branch.
 Unless we can somehow generate more participation, this is a very real possibility.
 The more people that help out, the easier it is and the healthier our group is.

 AAUW members are being offered savings with a discount card from Office Max and Office Depot.
 To read more about the savings and to print out your discount card, click on the following link: http://www.officediscounts.org/aauw.html